manfredspitze/python-templates/pareto-principle-lesson-planning.md

-Here's the filtered version of the text, with repetitive sections removed:

----

 Applying the **Pareto Principle (80/20 Rule)** to lesson planning for your high school **programming class** (e.g., Introduction to Python) involves focusing your time and energy on the **20% of tasks or topics** that will lead to **80% of your students' understanding** and success.
 Here are concrete examples of how to apply this principle to your lesson planning:

 ### **1. Focus on Core Programming Concepts**